The most popular type of coffee bean is Arabica, which comes in many varieties. Other types include Robusta, Caturra

 Vietnam, which produces mostly robusta, has become the world’s largest exporter of robusta coffee, accounting for over 40% of the total production.

-The differences between the 2 types of coffee beans
+The differences between the 2 Main types of coffee beans

 Robusta is easier to care for and has a greater crop yield than Arabica, so is cheaper to produce.

-Arabica beans are believed to have a smoother taste with more acidity and a richer flavor, so they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.
+Arabica beans on the other hand are believed to have a smoother taste with more acidity and a richer flavor, so they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.

-As the robusta beans are more powerful in flavour, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.
+As the Robusta beans are more powerful in flavor, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.

-Which Types Of Coffee Beans Are The Best?
+Which Of The 2 Types Of Coffee Beans Are Better?

 Arabica beans are perceived to be the best types of coffee beans because they have a smoother taste with more acidity, less bitterness, and a richer flavor.
 It is preferred for its sweeter taste.

 What are the other types of coffee beans?

-In addition to the Arabica coffee and Robusta coffee, the other 2 main types of coffee beans are:
+In addition to the Arabica coffee and Robusta coffee, the other types of coffee beans are:

 • Coffea charrieriana (or Charrier coffee) &